2024 Cos d'Estournel Pagodes de Cos

 The story behind Pagodes de Cos and Château Cos d'Estournel

-Pagodes de Cos is the second wine of Château Cos d'Estournel, a wine estate in Saint-Estèphe that dates back to 1791.
+Pagodes de Cos is the second wine from Château Cos d'Estournel, a wine estate in Saint-Estèphe that dates back to 1791.
 Founder Louis-Gaspard d'Estournel was a pioneer with a passion for the East, reflected in the château's iconic pagodas and Zanzibar Gate.
 Since 2000, the estate has been led by Michel Reybier, who combines heritage with technological innovation and terroir expression.
-Pagodes de Cos Rouge is a refined interpretation of the exceptional terroir of Cos d'Estournel.
+Pagodes de Cos Rouge is a refined expression of the exceptional terroir of Cos d'Estournel.

 Location and terroir of Cos d'Estournel